liketaurus/liketaurus/README.md

 My name is Alexander Babich and I have a years of IT and teaching experience, Ph.D. in Software Engineering, and a lot of professional certifications and statuses.

-I wrote a two book, one of them is using as a student's handbook in a range of local and foreign Universities.
+I wrote a two book, one of them is using as a student's handbook in a range of local and foreign Universities. <br>
 Also I record two popular video trainings on Java development and SharePoint administration.

 My superpower is *ability to explain everything with simple words* in a plain English (or Russian or Ukrainian).